 The Scoop on Llama Beans:

-Llama Beans can be added to your garden in two easy ways:
+Llama Beans can be added to your garden or house plants in two easy ways:

 What is the investment?